Manchester Essex Regional Middle/High School: Chorus

-The chorus at Manchester Essex has undergone a transformation in recent years thanks to a new school facility and choral director.
+The chorus at Manchester Essex has transformed in recent years thanks to a new school facility and choral director.
 Donna O'Neill was hired in 2008 to build the choral program.
-In four short years the program expanded from 10 to 50 students.
-Participation is now high enough to justify two, if not three, choruses.
+In four short years, the program expanded from 10 to 50 students.
+Participation is now high enough to justify two if not three, choruses.
 Because of the pandemic, participation has dropped to about 25 students.

 Besides expanding the regular chorus, O'Neill created the Sound Waves in 2008.
 The Sound Waves are a specialized group of singers.
 Within four years the group expanded from 9 to 15 singers.
 The Sound Waves have been asked to perform at the North Shore Music Theater, Boston University, and other local venues.
 The Sound Waves perform at almost all school holiday assemblies and have even been on local radio and television.
 The group often does charity events to raise money for various charity organizations such as HEART and sells CDs every year of their music.

 Robotics

 Robots by the C, the school's robotics team, was created in 2005 and competes in the FIRST Robotics Competition each year.
-Over the course of six weeks, the team builds a robot that is capable of playing a game, which changes each season.
+For six weeks, the team builds a robot that is capable of playing a game, which changes each season.
 The games are often inspired by a sport or based around a unifying theme.
-In 2009 the team won its first award at the quarter finals of the Boston Regionals.
+In 2009 the team won its first award at the quarter-finals of the Boston Regionals.
 Two years later the team took second place at the same tournament.
 In 2017, the team qualified for the FIRST Championship in St. Louis for the first time, and won the Tesla subdivision.
-The team's funding comes mostly through fundraising and private donations.